luckwsm/demo-integration-server/README.md

 to Lyric.
 Lyric's receipt of this response will be logged and used as a proof that the vendor received and acknowledged the assignment request.

+## Token API
+This API demonstrates how the vendor will need to generate a token that will authenticate with the Lyric system.
+It can be used when calling loadData on the LyricWidget to view the advanceStatus.
+The token needs to be signed with the vendor's private key and include the memberToken as the subject and the vendorId as a claim.
+For demonstration purposes this API takes the memberToken as a parameter, but it could also take the vendor's unique id for the user and use that to look up the memberToken.

 ## Try It

 You are free to experiment with the Lyric Demo server, [deployed here](https://lyric-demo-server.herokuapp.com).